 According to the Gospels, the birth of Jesus was proclaimed to shepherds in nearby fields.
-Later on Jesus was visited by three wise men from the east offering gifts of gold, frankincense and myrrh.
+Later on, Jesus was visited by three wise men from the east offering gifts of gold, frankincense and myrrh.
+Shortly after Jesus’ birth, Herod was told a ‘future king of the Jews’ had been born in his kingdom.
+Feeling his temporal power threatened, he ordered all young Jewish boys to be killed.
+The Gospels relate how Joseph was warned in a dream and, as a result, took his family to Egypt before returning to Nazareth when it was considered safe.

 Not much is known about Jesus’ early life, the Gospels concentrate on the last couple of years when he was active in his ministry.
 However, Jesus is believed to have followed in his father’s footsteps and trained to be a carpenter.
 Some have also suggested during this period Jesus travelled to India and Persia where he learned something of India’s spiritual tradition before returning to Nazareth to begin his ministry.

-All three synoptic gospels say Jesus was baptised by John the Baptist, at the River Jordan.
+All three synoptic gospels say Jesus was baptised by John the Baptist, in the River Jordan.
 This symbolic baptism was the beginning of Jesus’ ministry.

 Following his baptism, Jesus spent 40 days in the desert where he was tempted by the Devil.
 However, he passed the test and refused any temptations of wealth or worldly gain.